Afzal Guru: Early life

-Guru born in Du Aabgah village near Sopore town in the Baramulla district of Jammu and Kashmir in 1969 to the family of Habibullah.
-Habibullah ran a timber and transport business, and died when Guru was a child.
+Guru was born in Doabgah village near Sopore town in the Baramulla district of the Indian state of Jammu and Kashmir in June 1969.
+His father, Habibullah, ran a timber and transport business, and died when Guru was a child.
 Guru completed his schooling from Government School, Sopore and passed the matriculation exam in 1986.
 He subsequently enrolled in the Jhelum valley medical college.
 He had completed the first year of his MBBS course and was preparing for competitive exams when he began to participate in other activities.

 Training

-Afzal's native place was Sopore.
-There, he ran a commission agency in fruits.
-It was during this business venture that he came into contact with Tariq, a man from Anantnag, who motivated him to join Jihad for the liberation of Kashmir.
-He crossed the Line of Control and proceeded to Muzaffarabad, Pakistan administered Kashmir.
-There, he became a member of the Jammu Kashmir Liberation Front and then returned to Sopore shortly afterward to lead 300 rebels.
+In Sopore, he ran a commission agency in fruits.
+It was during this business venture that he came into contact with Tariq, a man from Anantnag, who motivated him to join Islamist Jihad for the separatism of Kashmir from India.
+He crossed the Line of Control and proceeded to Muzaffarabad in Pakistani-controlled Jammu and Kashmir where he became a member of the Jammu Kashmir Liberation Front and then returned to Sopore in India (Jammu and Kashmir) shortly afterward to lead some 300 terrorists.
 He did odd jobs and completed his graduation from Delhi University in the year 1993–94.

-Shaukat who was a friend of Geelani, made Guru visit Geelani and they used to discuss Jihad and the "liberation" of Kashmir at length.
+Shaukat who was a friend of Syed Geelani, made Guru visit Geelani and they used to discuss, what they described Jihad and the "liberation" of Kashmir at length.
 In the summer of 1993–94, on the advice of his family, he surrendered to the Border Security Force and returned to Delhi where he worked till 1996.
 He took up a job with a pharmaceuticals firm and served as its area manager.
 Simultaneously, he worked as a commission agent for medical and surgical goods in the year 1996.
 During this period, he used to shuttle between Srinagar and Delhi.
 On a visit to Kashmir in 1998, he married a Baramulla native, Tabasum.

 The attack

 The 13 December 2001 attack was conducted by the Jaish-e-Mohammad (JeM).
 Gunmen sneaked into the Parliament in a car with Home Ministry and Parliament labels.
 They drove into the then Vice President Krishna Kant's car parked in the premises and began firing.
 The ministers and MPs escaped unhurt.
 The attack was foiled due to the immediate reaction of the security personnel present at the spot and complex.
 There was a fierce gun-battle lasting for nearly 30 minutes.
 Nine persons including eight security personnel and one gardener lost their lives in the attack and 16 persons including 13 security personnel, received injuries.
 The five assailants were killed.

-At the end of December, US President George W. Bush made a telephone call to Pakistan President Pervez Musharraf and Indian Prime Minister Atal Bihari Vajpayee to defuse tension between the two countries and urge them to move away from escalating the Parliament attack into war.
+At the end of December, then US President George W. Bush made a telephone call to then Pakistan President Pervez Musharraf and then Indian Prime Minister Atal Bihari Vajpayee to defuse tension between the two countries and urge them to move away from escalating the Parliament attack into war.